qut008/w2d2_guess_the_number/README.md

 1. Press the `Logo` button to start the host micro:bit.
 2. The host micro:bit will display a random number between 0 and 9, if you want to adjust the number, press the `A` button to go lower or the `B` button to go higher.
-3. Confirm the number by pressing the `Logo` button again, this will initialise the player micro:bit.
+3. Confirm the number by pressing the `Logo` button again, this will initialise the player micro:bit (you should see a heart icon, then a number).
-4. On the player micro:bit, press the `A` button to go lower or the `B` button to go higher, and press the `Logo` button to confirm your guess.
+4. On the second micro:bit, press the `A` button to go lower or the `B` button to go higher, and press the `Logo` button to confirm your guess.
 5. The host micro:bit will display if the player needs to go higher or lower.
 6. After receiving the feedback, the player micro:bit will provide you a suggestion for your next guess.
 7. Repeat steps 5-7 until the player guesses the correct number, then the host micro:bit will display a tick.